-A 2010 AHRQ technology assessment on the state of the evidence of on-label and off-label use of rhBMP (7) included the following conclusions:
+A 2010 Agency for Heathcare Research and Quality technology assessment by the BlueCross BlueShield Association Evidence-Based Practice Center on the state of the evidence of on-label and off-label use of rhBMP(13) included the following conclusions:

 - The strength of the body of evidence on clinical outcomes is moderate that rhBMP-2 does not provide an advantage in prosthesis implantation and functional loading compared to autograft plus allograft bone.